Vinicius-O-Ferraz/Santander-Coders-BackEndJava/Vinicius-O-Ferraz.md

 I also study Backend Development and Embedded Systems.
 I love animals, martial arts, music and videogames.

 # Contact
 I would love to talk to you.
-Message me, and we will contribute to your solution!
+Message me, and I will contribute to your solution!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-000?style=for-the-badge&logo=linkedin&logoColor=0E76A8)](https://www.linkedin.com/in/vin%C3%ADcius-ferreira-5b9b37149/)